|Download The Full Article to Share With Your Team|

 The CARES Act also expanded unemployment benefits with additional funds and many furloughed employees figured out quickly that they would fare better on unemployment rather than rely on 2-weeks of paid sick leave or paid FMLA leave.
 For practices that take PPP loans (and expect them to be forgiven), how will they convince their furloughed employees to come back to work when they are at home, on unemployment and faring better financially?
 Or perhaps employers are simply expected to pay employees their full-time salary and benefits while on furlough but not expect them to return to work until they are needed?

 In spite of supportive intent, the COVID-19 pandemic represents the latest, and perhaps greatest, in a long line of challenges to independent physician practices.
 While the various stimulus packages may embody a lifeline of survival for some, others will experience COVID-19 as the “one last straw” that breaks independent entrepreneurial spirits.
-Health systems should be aware of resources available to help local independent practices while evaluating employment or other rescue opportunities.
+Health systems should be aware of resources available to help local independent physician practices while evaluating employment or other rescue opportunities.

 Proactively assessing your willingness to acquire independent physician practices or employ individual private practitioners who are in dire financial trouble is one of the strategic imperatives outlined in HSG’s recent article entitled COVID-19 and Your Employed Physician Network (Checklist), which also delineates steps to rationally approach this inevitable issue.